chenyenchung/NYU_SURP_blogdown/content/authors/admin/_index.md

 - Visitors
 ---

-# R Workshop at NYU SURP
+## R Workshop for NYU SURP is

-A 10-session workshop focused on data exploration, visualization, and hypothesis testing.
+a 10-session workshop focused on data exploration, visualization, and hypothesis testing.
+Taking advantage of the simple yet powerful tools developed by the R community, we aim to provide a lever to explore the ever-growing mass of data in biology and to develop insight by generating and testing hypotheses with various visualization and statistical techniques.